Minimum Snap Trajectory Generation

 The primary motivation is to design trajectories for quadrotors.
 Since the quadrotors dynamics are given by ([Ref 1])

-\[\begin{align*} \dot x &= v\\ m\dot v &= mg e_3 - f R e_3 \\ \dot R &= R \hat{\omega}\\ J \dot \omega &= M - \omega \times J \omega \end{align*}\]
+\[\begin{align*} \dot x &= v\\ m\dot v &= mg e_3 - f R e_3 \\ \dot R &= R \hat{\omega}\\ J \dot \omega &= M - \omega \times J \omega \end{align*}\]and are rather nonlinear and hard to work with, differential flatness can be very useful.

 The idea behind differential flatness is beyond the scope of this article, but it ultimately means that if we have a sufficiently smooth trajectory $x(t), y(t), z(t), \psi(t)$ (where $\psi$ is the yaw angle) then the quadrotor can be controlled using a suitable tracking controller (eg. the one in [Ref 1]).